GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

 kubectl delete namespace $OM_NS
 ```

-### Troubleshooting Tips

 - Autopilot will need to scale up resources throughout the gHack and will do so automatically.
 During this scale up time though, it will look like pods are stuck in a pending state and you'll see errors like `couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request`.
-These issues will fix themselves once the autoscaling is complete, so
+These issues will fix themselves once the autoscaling is complete.
 - Open Match can take 2 minutes to get into a ready state, or it can take 2 hours.
 This is a known issue and will sort itself out with time.
 Don't focus on trying to fix this.
 the participants just need to be patient.
 - For all other errors, refer to the [Agones Troubleshooting](https://agones.dev/site/docs/guides/troubleshooting/) guide to identify and resolve the issues. `kubectl describe` and `kubectl logs` on the pods that are having issues will help with answering most questions on what is going wrong.
 - Verify that the necessary network configurations, such as firewall rules and load balancers, are correctly set up to allow traffic to reach the game server.

-### Recommendations

 - Encourage participants to thoroughly read the Agones documentation to understand the installation process and configuration options.
 - Advise participants to capture screenshots or logs of the deployment process and any errors encountered for future reference and troubleshooting.

-### Conclusion

 Deploying Agones game servers on Kubernetes is an essential skill for building multiplayer game infrastructures in the Google Cloud environment.
 By successfully completing this challenge, participants have gained hands-on experience with setting up a GKE cluster, installing Agones, and deploying game servers.
 This experience will enhance their understanding of Kubernetes orchestration and enable them to effectively utilize Agones for managing multiplayer game deployments.